stacks-network/stacks-core/NFT_USE_CASE.md

 🟩  invoked: ST2NEB84ASENDXKYGJPQW86YXQCEFEX2ZQPG87ND.simple-nft-l1::gift-nft(ST2NEB84ASENDXKYGJPQW86YXQCEFEX2ZQPG87ND, u5) (ok true)

 ## Step 4: Deposit the NFT onto the Hyperchain
 Now, we can call the deposit NFT function in the hyperchains interface contract that lives on the Stacks L1 chain.
+This function is called by the principal `USER_ADDR`.
 ```
 node ./deposit_nft.js 3
 ```
 Verify that the transaction is acknowledged in the next few blocks of the L1 chain.
-You also may want to verify that the asset was successfully deposited on the hyperchain by grepping for the deposit tx ID.
+You also may want to verify that the asset was successfully deposited on the hyperchain by grepping for the deposit transaction ID.
 ```
 docker logs hyperchain-node.nft-use-case.devnet 2>&1 | grep "67cfd6220ed01c3aca3912c8f1ff55d374e5b3acadb3b995836ae913108e0514"
 ```